celestialdust/Deep-Research/README.md

 - **Max Structured Output Retries** (default: 3): Maximum number of retries for structured output calls from models when parsing fails
 - **Allow Clarification** (default: true): Whether to allow the researcher to ask clarifying questions before starting research
 - **Max Concurrent Research Units** (default: 5): Maximum number of research units to run concurrently using sub-agents.
 Higher values enable faster research but may hit rate limits
+- **Enable Human-in-the-Loop** (default: true): Whether to enable human approval for the research brief before proceeding to draft report generation
+- **Max Brief Refinement Rounds** (default: 1): Maximum number of times the research brief can be refined based on human feedback before proceeding automatically

 #### Research Configuration

 - **Search API** (default: Tavily): Choose from Tavily (works with all models), OpenAI Native Web Search, Anthropic Native Web Search, or None
 - **Max Researcher Iterations** (default: 3): Number of times the Research Supervisor will reflect on research and ask follow-up questions
 - **Max React Tool Calls** (default: 5): Maximum number of tool calling iterations in a single researcher step
+- **Enable Search for Brief** (default: true): Whether to enable Tavily search for the research brief generation node (max 1 search allowed)
+- **Enable Search for Draft** (default: true): Whether to enable Tavily search for the draft report generation node (max 1 search allowed)

+#### Model Configuration

+- **Supported Models**: GPT-5, O3, O4-mini and other Azure OpenAI models
+- **GPT-5 Configuration**:
+  - Deployment name: `gsds-gpt-5` (default)
+  - API Version: `2025-04-01-preview`
+  - Token limit: 200,000 tokens
+- **Model Selection**: Configure different models for summarization, research, compression, and final report generation
+- **Azure OpenAI Settings**: Customize endpoint, API version, and deployment names for each model

 ## Architecture Overview

 Deep Research Agent uses a sophisticated multi-agent architecture built on LangGraph with the following components:

+- **User Clarification**: Optionally asks clarifying questions before starting research
+- **Research Brief Generator**: Creates a detailed research brief from user messages, with optional Tavily search for up-to-date context
+- **Human-in-the-Loop Approval**: Allows human review and refinement of the research brief before proceeding (optional, configurable)
+- **Draft Report Generator**: Creates an initial draft report from the research brief that serves as a baseline for iterative refinement, with optional Tavily search for preliminary context
 - **Research Supervisor**: Orchestrates the research process using a diffusion algorithm, breaks down complex queries, and manages parallel research units with strategic reflection via `think_tool`
-- **Draft Report Generator**: Creates an initial draft report from the research brief that serves as a baseline for iterative refinement
 - **Research Agents**: Conduct focused research on specific topics using available tools and search APIs
 - **Compression Agent**: Synthesizes and compresses research findings from multiple agents
 - **Draft Report Refiner**: Iteratively refines the draft report based on new research findings using the diffusion algorithm